Jai Maharashtra (TV channel)

 Jai Maharashtra is a 24/7 Marathi news channel launched on 1 May 2013.
-The Amruta Khanvilkar owns the channel.
+Sardar Gurdeep Singh Jujhar owns the channel.
 Its broadcasting area is Maharashtra, India.
 This channel is available on the direct to home providers such as Tata Sky and Dish TV.
 It was previously available on Videocon d2h.

-During the COVID-19 pandemic in Maharashtra, fifteen of the channel's employees tested positive for coronavirus, mostly reporters and camera operators.
-The pandemic caused the channel to "effectively shut down" its 12,000 square foot two-studio newsroom in Andheri.
+During the COVID-19 pandemic in Maharashtra, It was the one and only News Channel operating through VPN Network for quite a good time to avoid virus spread.
+Its 12,000 square foot two-studio newsroom in Andheri was made virtual.
+It was acclaimed globally.
 Editor Prasad Kathe said "we had to redesign our format to keep it running", referring to the live news channel.